 Food and drink is sacred in Swedish business culture

-In Sweden, coffee breaks are taken very seriously.
+In Sweden, coffee breaks are serious business.
 Called fika, these coffee breaks comprise more than simply drinking a cup of coffee at your desk to recharge.
-In Sweden, fika is about socialising, relaxing and enjoying life.
-Coffee (or tea) is always paired with something sweet, such as the famous Swedish cinnamon buns.
+In Sweden, fika is about socializing, relaxing and enjoying life.
+Coffee (or tea) always goes with something sweet, such as the famous Swedish cinnamon buns.
 Don’t skip on fika when moving to Sweden for work—it’s a part of life!

 Lunch in Sweden is also different than lunch in the Netherlands.
-In Dutch business culture, lunch is viewed primarily as a necessity—just a simple sandwich at your desk.
+In Dutch business culture, lunch is primarily a necessity—just a simple sandwich at your desk.

-In Sweden, lunch is something of an event, with a hot meal such as pea soup and pancakes on Thursdays, which is its own tradition, and the company of colleagues or business partners.
-In fact, some of the best deals are made over lunch, though it’s often the result of multiple friendly meetings.
+Over in Sweden, lunch is something of an event, with a hot meal such as pea soup and pancakes on Thursdays, which is its own tradition, and the company of colleagues or business partners.
+In fact, some of the best deals happen over lunch, though it’s often the result of multiple friendly meetings.

 Family comes first in Sweden

-Sweden has been hailed as a pioneer in parental leave, offering some of the most generous policies in the world.
-Parents receive 480 days of leave total, often divided evenly between the two parents, though one of the parents must take at least 90 days.
+Sweden is a pioneer in parental leave, offering some of the most generous policies in the world.
+Parents receive 480 days of leave total, often divided evenly between the two parents; one of the parents must take at least 90 days.
 The country also offers temporary parental benefits in the form of care of sick children (VAB), in which one parent can stay home with a child and receive compensation for up to 120 days per year.

 Labor law in Sweden vs. Netherlands